kyma-project/examples/trace-demo/README.md

-# Install OpenTelemtry Demo Application in Kyma
+# Install OpenTelemetry Demo Application in Kyma

 ## Overview

-This instructions will install the OpenTelemetry [demo app](https://github.com/open-telemetry/opentelemetry-demo) on a Kyma cluster.
-The demo app is based on the related [helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo)
+These instructions will install the OpenTelemetry [demo application](https://github.com/open-telemetry/opentelemetry-demo) on a Kyma cluster using this [helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo).

 **CAUTION:** This instructions are under development and are relying on a prelimary state of the [Configurable Tracing](https://github.com/kyma-project/kyma/issues/11231) story.
 The goal is to have early with an E2E scenario for that feature.
 The instructions for now require to reconfigure the Istio and telemetry installation which is only possible using a custom Kyma OpenSource installation.
 In the final state, this reconfiguration will not be required anymore.